 Who Am I?
 In Brief.

-I’m an #ActuallyAutistic #spoonie who lives on the internet because my body is mostly confined to my bed.
-Professionally, I’m an author, editor, social media personality, and disability consultant – all of which I do from home except for the rare occasions when I travel for business and conferences.
-Personally, I’m a disabled woman with a wonderful husband and son, and we are a family of full-on geeks.
-I’m lucky enough to see “the grandmas” – my mother, my mother-in-law, and my grandma – and my siblings and their families on a regular basis because we’re all local.
+I’m an autistic, nonbinary lady with multiple disabilities who lives on the internet because my body is mostly confined to my bed.
+Professionally, I’m an author, writer, editor, and disability consultant – all of which I do from home except for the rare occasions when I travel for business and conferences.
+Personally, I’m a disabled lady with a wonderful husband and daughter, and we are a family of full-on geeks.
 Most of my friends live on the internet, but I do have some pretty awesome friends who live locally, as well.

 Education Brags, aka Ancient History